dstroud/dreamsequence_dev/README.md

 # Intro

-Dreamsequence is a script for theory-informed musical exploration with Norns + Grid, designed for improvisational, experimental, and classical approaches to composition and performance.
+Dreamsequence is a script for theory-informed musical composition and performance with Norns + Grid.

 Key features include: